 The Boulder County Commissioners created the Boulder County Consortium of Cities in 1986 as a forum to promote regional communication and cooperation among county, city, and town governments in Boulder County.
 The Consortium finds common ground and works collaboratively on regional issues by spearheading numerous cooperative programs for affordable housing, energy, revenue stability, open space, regional trails, transportation, solid waste, and more.
 The Consortium's ultimate purpose is to benefit all Boulder County residents by fostering collaborative action among city, town and county government on issues of mutual concern.
 The Consortium is comprised of representatives from every city and town in Boulder County, as well as a county commissioner who chairs the organization.

-2021 City Representatives: Council Member Adam Swetlik; Alternative, Council Member Mark Wallach
+2022 City Representatives: Council Member Folkerts, alternate Council Member Winer

 The Colorado Municipal League (CML) is a nonprofit, nonpartisan organization representing 265 of the 270 incorporated municipalities in Colorado.
 CML is a powerful advocate for local government interests at the Colorado State Legislature and before state administrative and judicial bodies.
 CML also weighs in on federal issues of concern to local government.
 CML provides leadership training for elected officials, and other educational and informational services, and hosts an annual conference in June.